flaneurette/Health-Library/Documents/Leisure/Summer-Tips/README.md

 ---

-## Bonus: Earth’s invisible shield
+## Bonus: Earth's invisible shield

-Earth is protected by a **surprisingly thin layer of atmosphere** — like a few millimeters of protective “skin” if compressed to surface pressure — and a strong magnetic field.
+Earth is protected by a **surprisingly thin layer of atmosphere**  like a few millimeters of protective “skin” if compressed to surface pressure  and a strong magnetic field.
 This thin shield blocks deadly radiation and keeps life safe.

 ### How the shield works
 - **UVA & UVB**: Partially reach the surface → cause sunburn, tanning, and long-term skin/eye effects